 with

 \item $ M^{(1)}(z)$ admits the asymptotic behaviors

 \end{itemize} \end{prob}

-\begin{remark} The jump on $\mathbb{R}\backslash\Gamma$ without opened via the decomposition of the jump matrix $V(z)$.
-The aim is to match the RH problem with the Painlev\'{e}-II model in Appendix \ref{appx}. \end{remark} Since the jump matrixes on the contour $\partial\mathcal{K}$ exponentially decay to the identity matrix as $t \to \infty$, it can be shown that the RH problem \ref{m1} is asymptotically equivalent to the following RH problem \ref{m2}.
+\begin{remark} The jump on $\mathbb{R}\backslash\Gamma$ still is the jump matrix $V(z)$.
+The aim is to match the RH problem with the Painlev\'{e}-II model in Appendix \ref{appx}. \end{remark} Since the jump matrixes on the contour $\partial\mathcal{K}$ exponentially decay to the identity matrix at $t \to \infty$, it can be shown that the RH problem \ref{m1} is asymptotically equivalent to the following RH problem \ref{m2}.

 \begin{prob} Find $M^{(2)}(z)=M^{(2)}(z;x,t)$ with properties \begin{itemize} \item $M^{(2)}(z)$ is analytical in $\mathbb{C}\backslash \mathbb{R}$. \item $M^{(2)}(z)=\sigma_1 \overline{M^{(2)}(\bar{z})}\sigma_1 =z^{-1}M^{(2)}(z^{-1})\sigma_2$. \item $M^{(2)}(z)$ satisfies the jump condition